Back to Insights

 The Contract Nobody Read: How Payer Fee Schedules Silently Drain Independent Practices

-The managing partner was certain they had a good deal with their largest commercial payer.
+The managing partner was sure they had a good deal with their largest commercial payer.
 "We negotiated that contract five years ago.
 It was solid."
-When asked what percentage of Medicare they were being reimbursed, he paused.
+When I asked what percentage of Medicare they were being reimbursed, he paused.
 "I'd have to check."

 He checked.
 The answer was 87% of Medicare for their top 10 CPT codes.
 The payer's current standard offer to new practices in the same market was 110%.
 The practice had been leaving roughly $230,000 a year on the table because nobody had opened the contract since it was signed.